 - (1) All facilities that share a common boundary with a positive T. foetus herd will be notified by the NMLB and will be required to test, due to the fact that T. foetus is a regional disease, and all neighbors testing will facilitate a more rapid regional eradication.
-Certified New Mexico T. foetus free herds in compliance with the provisions of 21.30.6.10 NMAC, will be exempt from testing, as well as instances where the state veterinarian has determined such testing to be unnecessary based on epidemiological investigation.
-This requirement will be reevaluated by the working Trichomoniasis Committee every two years. - (2) Any exposed herds found positive upon testing will be designated as a positive T. foetus herd.
+Certified New Mexico T. foetus free herds in compliance with the provisions of 21.30.6.10 NMAC, will be exempt from testing, as well as instances where the state veterinarian has determined such testing to be unnecessary based on epidemiological investigation. - (2) Any exposed herds found positive upon testing will be designated as a positive T. foetus herd.